MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-get-started.md

 After your custom authentication extension is created, you need to grant permissions to the API.
 The custom authentication extension uses `client_credentials` to authenticate to the Azure Function App using the `Receive custom authentication extension HTTP requests` permission.

-1. Open **Overview** page of your new custom authentication extension, select **Grant permission**.
+1. Open the **Overview** page of your new custom authentication extension, under **API Authentication**, select **Grant permission**.
-1. A new window opens requesting permissions to the registered app, which allows the custom authentication extension to authenticate to your API.
+1. A new window opens requesting permissionsto receive custom authentication HTTP requests.
+This allows the custom authentication extension to authenticate to your API.
 Select **Accept**.

     :::image type="content" border="false"source="./media/custom-extension-get-started/custom-extensions-overview.png" alt-text="Screenshot that shows how grant admin consent." lightbox="media/custom-extension-get-started/custom-extensions-overview.png":::